 The Chase Sapphire Reserve is one of the most popular travel rewards cards on the market — and with perks like a $300 annual travel credit, up to $100 fee credit towards TSA PreCheck/Global Entry and even access to airport lounges worldwide, it’s easy to see why.

 But all these perks don’t come cheap.
 The card carries a $550 annual fee, which is lower than the $695 annual fee its main competitor, The Platinum Card® from American Express (See Rates & Fees), carries.
-And while there aren’t any rumored fee hikes on the horizon for the Chase card, unlike Amex card — which have since been confirmed — the question is still valid: Is the Chase Sapphire Reserve worth its steep annual fee?
+Still, the question remains: Is the Chase Sapphire Reserve worth its steep annual fee?

 Let’s take a closer look.

-The card is currently offering a 50,000-point welcome bonus after you spend $4,000 in your first three months of card opening.
-While that’s 10,000 points less than the current welcome offer for its cheaper sister card, the $95 Chase Sapphire Preferred® Card, but the Reserve offers a 1.5x boost on points redeemed for travel, making its 60,000-point offer potentially worth $900 toward travel.
+The card is currently offering a 60,000-point welcome bonus after you spend $4,000 in your first three months of card opening.
+That’s the same welcome offer value in points as its cheaper sister card, the $95 Chase Sapphire Preferred® Card, but the Reserve offers a 1.5x boost on points redeemed for travel, making its 60,000-point offer potentially worth $900 toward travel.